Nike sues New Balance, Skechers for patent infringement over sneaker technology

 Nike asked the courts for an unspecified amount of money damages and court orders permanently blocking New Balance and Skechers from infringing the patents.

-(Reporting by Blake Brittain in Washington Editing by David Bario and Aurora Ellis)
+(Reporting by Blake Brittain in Washington; Editing by David Bario, Aurora Ellis and Edwina Gibbs)

 ((blake.brittain@tr.com; +1 (202) 938-5713;))